netreplica/templates/README.md

 You may also want to provide paths to the templates to be used for `sonic-vs` kind explicitly.
 If not provided, `nrx` will first look for `sonic-vs.j2` and then for `default.j2` files in the respective folders.
 The configuration below will tell `nrx` to skip looking for `sonic-vs.j2` when determining interface names, and use `default.j2` right away.

 You can also override parameters used in the template.
-Most common example would be to use a different image tag:
+Most common example would be to use a different image tag.
+There is a [Docker image for SONiC](https://hub.docker.com/r/netreplica/docker-sonic-vs) hosted under [Netrepica Docker Hub](https://hub.docker.com/u/netreplica) with an image tag `netreplica/docker-sonic-vs:latest`, and this is what we are going to use.

 ```Yaml
 kinds:                  # this line already exists, do not add it again